Date of Award:

 Civil and Environmental Engineering

 Goodridge, Wade H., "Sediment Transport Impacts Upon Culvert Hydraulics" (2009).
 All Graduate Theses and Dissertations.
-Paper 416.
+416.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .